Bài học cùng chủ đề

 Which of the following is TRUE according to the passage?

-The word integrates in paragraph 2 is OPPOSITE in meaning to __________.
+The word they in paragraph 3 refers to __________.

-The word those in paragraph 2 refers to __________.
+The word occupied in paragraph 3 is OPPOSITE in meaning to __________.

 Which of the following best paraphrases the underlined sentence in paragraph 5?